The Malcolm Scottish Society (NEW in 2017)

-In December of 2016, the Three Sisters Scottish Festival Society, organizers of the Highland Games in Canmore in previous years, announced the Games would be cancelled in 2017 as the group had dissolved due to loss of volunteer members.
+In the spring of 2017, the Three Sisters Scottish Festival Society, organizers of the Highland Games in Canmore in previous years, will turn over the reins to the Malcolm Scottish Society.

 “The Highland Games draws more than 5,000 visitors to Canmore a year and it celebrates the unique Scottish Heritage of the Town.” says Frank Kernick, president of Spring Creek.
 “We couldn’t stand the idea of losing such a special event so we stepped up.
 It will still be a community run event.
 We’re helping with several other tourism groups to kick start a new organization as the Scottish Festival Society has done a great job over the years and deserves a break.”